mattbierner/blog.mattbierner.com/_posts/2017-01-28-seattle-industrial-district-january-2017.md

 {% include image.html file="cranes.jpg" href="http://photography.mattbierner.com/Seattle-Industrial-District-Jan/i-PFK6Ckw/A" %}

-While I normally shoot at a 2:3 aspect ratio, I've also explored a few less standard ratios using the Minolta's Shift CA. This is a interesting lens, and one that I've written about [before][concrete].
+While I normally shoot at a 2:3 aspect ratio, I've also explored a few less standard ratios using the Minolta's Shift CA. This is an interesting lens, and one that I've written about [before][concrete].
 The lens is a bit of a nightmare from a purely functional point of view: bulky, finicky, and optically temperamental.
 What I use it most for though is shooting vertical panoramas.
 These combine two or three shots shifted vertically to create high resolution images with aspect ratios of anywhere between 9:16 to 5:16, with 7:16 or 1:2 being my current preferences.

 {% include image.html file="dome.jpg" href="http://photography.mattbierner.com/Seattle-Industrial-District-Jan/i-3qvjKkm/A" %}

 I almost always prefer a 7:16 image to its 2:3 crop, even when all the action is in the middle.
 Let me see what is happening around the focus, give me a large field of asphalt or dirt in the lower third of the frame and a beautiful expanse of sky in the upper third, and leave the middle to stand proudly between.
 Such framing would be counterproductive in landscape orientations, yet I find it gives these vertical shots a far more immersive feeling.

 Besides the appealing aspect ratio, I've also come to enjoy the process of creating these panoramas.
-It requires slowing down to select and compose shots, and I find this let's me better experience the environment.
+It requires slowing down to select and compose shots, and I find this lets me better experience the environment.
 The process also adds back some sense of mystery.
 You can check that each individual shot is focused or exposed correctly, but are never completely sure what the stitched together result will look like until later.

 {% include image.html file="tanks4.jpg" href="http://photography.mattbierner.com/Seattle-Industrial-District-Jan/i-gssfKPJ/A" %}